Loop-induced direct detection signatures from CP-violating scalar mediators: Phenomenological implication

 The branching ratio of $B_s\to\mu^+\mu^-$ has been measured with a precision of $20\%$~\cite{Aaij:2017vad} and is found to be in agreement with the SM prediction~\cite{Bobeth:2013uxa}.
 To obtain an approximate bound on $g_\text{SM}$ we therefore require the new-physics contribution not to exceed 40\% of the SM value.
 This gives

-In other words, even for spin-0 bosons as light as $10\,\mathrm{GeV}$ the coupling strength $g_\text{SM}$ can be of order unity.\footnote{For $\phi_\text{SM}$ different from $\pi/2$ there would be additional constraints from observables sensitive to CP-violation, in particular electric dipole moments of leptons~\cite{Chen:2015vqy,Marciano:2016yhf} and nuclei~\cite{Mantry:2014zsa}.
+In other words, even for spin-0 bosons as light as $10\,\mathrm{GeV}$ the coupling strength $g_\text{SM}$ can be of order unity.
+Constraints of comparable strength have been derived from LHCb dark photon searches within a di-muon channel, see refs.~\cite{Haisch:2018kqx, Aaij:2017rft}.\footnote{For $\phi_\text{SM}$ different from $\pi/2$ there would be additional constraints from observables sensitive to CP-violation, in particular electric dipole moments of leptons~\cite{Chen:2015vqy,Marciano:2016yhf}, nuclei~\cite{Mantry:2014zsa} and atoms~\cite{Stadnik:2017hpa,Dzuba:2018anu}.
 However, for $\phi_\text{SM} \approx \pi/2$ the spin-0 mediator behaves like a pure pseudoscalar in all observables involving only SM particles, such that these constraints are absent.}

 The situation is quite different for the coupling $\lambda_{ah}$ between $a$ and the SM Higgs boson.
 This coupling induces the decay $h \to aa$ with partial width~\cite{Beniwal:2015sdl}

 The presence of this decay mode gives rise to exotic Higgs decays and leads to a suppression of the Higgs signal strength in the conventional channels.
 While the former provide a promising strategy for future searches~\cite{Haisch:2018kqx}, at present the strongest constraints come from a global fit of the measured properties of the SM-like Higgs boson at ATLAS and CMS~\cite{Khachatryan:2016vau}.
 These fits imply $\text{BR}(h\to aa) < 0.34$, corresponding to $\Gamma_{h\to aa} \lesssim 2\,\mathrm{MeV}$, when simultaneously allowing for modifications of the Higgs boson production cross section, or $\text{BR}(h\to aa) < 0.13$, corresponding to $\Gamma_{h\to aa} \lesssim 0.6\,\mathrm{MeV}$, when assuming the production cross section to be given by the SM prediction.
 For $m_a \ll m_h/2$, these bounds translate to $\lambda_{ah} \lesssim 0.02$ and $\lambda_{ah} \lesssim 0.01$, respectively.
 We will conservatively show the weaker bound in the following.